erezgeva/libptpmgmt/README.md

 The Licence of this project is

   * The library is under LGPL 3 or later
-  * The pmc tool is under GPL 3 or later
+  * The pmc tool and the testing scripts are under GPL 3 or later